-Planning procedures tend to be well codified with a linear sequence of steps as suggested by the arrows in Figure 1.2.
-Each of these steps provides a 'window of opportunity' for the outputs of a SEA to influence the focus and content of the PPP.
+Planning procedures tend to be well codified with a linear sequence of steps as suggested by the arrows in Figure 1.4.
+Thus, it is important to design an SEA process so that it fits with these PPP steps which provide 'windows of opportunity' for critical information generated by an SEA to support better decisions and to meaningfully influence the focus and content of the PPP.
 Ideally, to have maximum utility, an SEA process should be fully embedded within the PPP process so that its outcomes immediately and directly can influence PPP development without having to seek opportunities to do so.
 In effect, they would be a single intertwined process.
 But there are few, if any, examples where this is yet the case.
 Thus, as indicated above, SEA is currently better carried out in parallel with PPP development, with their steps aligned and integrated.

 Policies are often general and directional and rarely include specified activities.
 So, from a procedural perspective, an SEA at the policy level will have little in common with the simple, linear, technical nature of a project level EIA.
-It will require a greater focus on understanding the policy formulation process and identifying windows of opportunity for influencing decision-making on the policy.
-It is also argued that SEA at the policy-level also requires a particularly strong focus on institutional factors and facilitating constituency building and strengthening of stakeholders in the policy process11.
+It is also argued that SEA at the policy-level also requires a particularly strong focus on institutional factors and facilitating constituency building and strengthening of stakeholders in the policy process.10

-There may be situations where multiple development activities in a particular sector or across a particular geographical area are reported to be giving rise to environmental and social impacts, but are not currently being addressed, controlled, or regulated because a PPP has not yet been developed or is not yet proposed.
+There may be situations where multiple development activities in a particular sector or across a particular geographical area are reported to be giving rise to environmental and social impacts, but are not currently being addressed, controlled or regulated because a PPP has not yet been developed or is not yet proposed.
 In these circumstances, an SEA can be very helpful to assess and establish the nature and extent of environmental and social issues arising and to provide recommendations on policy/planning measures that could be taken to address such concerns.
 It can also set the stage for the project level environmental and social impact assessments that may follow.